UNIT-Electronics-MX/unit_devlab_80db_passive_buzzer_module/README.md

 - Secure Access Control with Intrusion Alerts using RFID
 - Automotive Diagnostic Panel
 - Smart Irrigation System with Fault Alerts
 - Autonomous Drone or Robot Alert System

+# LICENSE MIT

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔄 Alert Priority System (Optional)
 - 🔴 Continuous tone → Critical failure